Staff and line

+Line functions

+A line function, also known as a line position, is that which is directly involved with meeting the organization's core goals and objectives.
+Typically, these functions are related to areas such as production and sales, marketing and service delivery.
+These functions are crucial for meeting the organisation’s primary objectives.
+The focus of these positions is solely on the core operations of the organisation.
+The responsibility for meeting the organisation's proposed targets is directly linked to line positions.
+In a hierarchical organisation structure, these would generally be positioned near the core operations of an organisation and would report to higher management.

 Staff functions

 A staff function is an alternate function of people in a business that do not partake instantly in an activity as they help the line functions to reach their targets.
 The business world is changing very rapidly and each day new kinds of issues and problems crop up.
 It requires specialised input to deal with these changing conditions.
 It requires specialists to be available who can provide appropriate business solutions.
 This is the benefit of the "staff function".
 It provides the line function with advisory and specialist support.

 Staff functions are added to help line managers in meeting their objectives.
 The tendency for the scope and role of effective managers to increase, sometimes to untenable levels, can be greatly mitigated by an able staff function providing invaluable support to enable a full management role to be expressed within the time and cost bounds of the job.

 A specialised performance improvement staff function is needed to support the development of performance improvement skills and to help coordinate performance improvement work in the rest of the organisations.
 Thus helping a business organisation to work more efficiently and effectively.
 Staff functions like human resources can become smaller and actually have a greater impact on the business.

 A business can usually survive the failure of, or use substitutes for the staff function.
-Staff functions vary between businesses, but usually include activities like advertising, human resources, and plant maintenance.
+Staff functions vary between businesses, but usually include activities like advertising, human resources, environmental health & safety (EHS) positions, and plant maintenance.